Eyreon/FLsun-V400/README.md

 # Some of the common issues out there:

-- The white stuff at the nozzle > This is a silicone glue to keep the sock on the heatblock and nothing to worry about.
+- The white stuff at the nozzle? > This is a silicone glue to keep the sock on the heatblock and nothing to worry about.
 -  Nozzle dragging > This is one of the biggest frustrations to users out there and it seems to revolve around proper calibration and software setting.
-For the sake of simplicity I will only use CURA (5.1 at this time) as a reference.
+For the sake of simplicity I will only use CURA (5.1 at this time) as a reference. <<<KEEP READING>>>
 - Top layer quality > this one is a direct connect to #2 and will resolve itself when following my next steps.
 - Belt tension, there are many different opinions around this one, but there is an option to set them all equally.
 - "Why can't I ssh login with flsun user and password", thgis one is mentioned further down here when we talk flashing the FLSun stock 'open image'.